feincms/feincms3/docs/guides/rendering.rst

 ``render_plugin_in_context`` method.
-Except if you're using a non-standard ``Regions`` class used to encapsulate the fetching of plugins and rendering of regions you won't have to know about this method, but see below under :ref:`rendering-plugins-differently`.
+Except if you're using a non-standard ``Regions`` class used to encapsulate the fetching of plugins and rendering of regions you won't have to know about this method, but see below under :ref:`grouping-plugins-into-subregions`.

 Regions instances